Small Magellanic Cloud: Observation history

 In 1891, Harvard College Observatory opened an observing station at Arequipa in Peru.
 Between 1893 and 1906, under the direction of Solon Bailey, the 24 in telescope at this site was used to survey photographically both the Large and Small Magellanic Clouds.
 Henrietta Swan Leavitt, an astronomer at the Harvard College Observatory, used the plates from Arequipa to study the variations in relative luminosity of stars in the SMC.
 In 1908, the results of her study were published, which showed that a type of variable star called a "cluster variable", later called a Cepheid variable after the prototype star Delta Cephei, showed a definite relationship between the variability period and the star's apparent brightness.
-Leavitt realized that since all the stars in the SMC are roughly the same distance from Earth, this result implied that there is similar relationship between period and absolute brightness.
-This important period-luminosity relation allowed the distance to any other cepheid variable to be estimated in terms of the distance to the SMC.
+Leavitt realized that since all the stars in the SMC are roughly the same distance from Earth, this result implied a similar relationship between period and absolute brightness.
+This important period-luminosity relation allowed the distance to any other Cepheid variable to be estimated in terms of the distance to the SMC.
 She hoped a few Cepheid variables could be found close enough to Earth so that their parallax, and hence distance from Earth, could be measured.
 This soon happened, allowing Cepheid variables to be used as standard candles, facilitating many astronomical discoveries.

-Using this period-luminosity relation, in 1913 the distance to the SMC was first estimated by Ejnar Hertzsprung.
-First he measured thirteen nearby cepheid variables to find the absolute magnitude of a variable with a period of one day.
+Using this period-luminosity relation, in 1913, the distance to the SMC was first estimated by Ejnar Hertzsprung.
+First, he measured thirteen nearby cepheid variables to find the absolute magnitude of a variable with a period of one day.
 By comparing this to the periodicity of the variables as measured by Leavitt, he was able to estimate a distance of 10,000 parsecs (30,000 light years) between the Sun and the SMC.
 This later proved to be a gross underestimate of the true distance, but it did demonstrate the potential usefulness of this technique.

-Announced in 2006, measurements with the Hubble Space Telescope suggest the Large and Small Magellanic Clouds may be moving too fast to be orbiting the Milky Way.
+Announced in 2006, measurements with the Hubble Space Telescope suggest that either the Large and Small Magellanic Clouds may be moving too fast to be orbiting the Milky Way, or that the Milky Way Galaxy is more massive than was thought.

 Features

 The SMC contains a central bar structure, and astronomers speculate that it was once a barred spiral galaxy that was disrupted by the Milky Way to become somewhat irregular.

 There is a bridge of gas connecting the Small Magellanic Cloud with the Large Magellanic Cloud (LMC), which is evidence of tidal interaction between the galaxies.
-The Magellanic Clouds have a common envelope of neutral hydrogen indicating they have been gravitationally bound for a long time.
 This bridge of gas is a star-forming site.

+The Magellanic Clouds have a common envelope of neutral hydrogen, indicating they have been gravitationally bound for a long time.

-In 2017, using Dark Energy Survey plus MagLiteS data, a stellar over-density associated with the Small Magellanic Cloud was discovered, which is probably the result of interactions between the SMC and LMC.
+In 2017, using the Dark Energy Survey plus MagLiteS data, a stellar over-density associated with the Small Magellanic Cloud was discovered, which is probably the result of interactions between the SMC and LMC.